antoniovfonseca/summarize-change-components/README.md

 <img src="https://raw.githubusercontent.com/antoniovfonseca/summarize-change-components/refs/heads/main/README_figures/map_input.jpeg" width="400" height="500">

-## **3.Generate the Confusion Matrix**
+## **3.Generate the Transition Matrix**

 ---

-In this section, the computer code will generate three confusion matrix.
-The first one is relate to each time interval.
-The second one is the confusion matrix for the temporal extent, which is represented for the first and last time point of the time extent.
-The last one is a confusion matrix that represents the sum of all time intervals.
+In this section, the computer code will generate three transition matrices.
+The first one is related to each time interval.
+The second one is the transition matrix for the temporal extent, which is represented for the first and last time point of the time extent.
+The last one is a transition matrix that represents the sum of all time intervals.

-Before generate the confusion matrix, the computer code will analyze the presence of 0, NULL and NA value in all maps.
+Before generating the transition matrix, the computer code will analyze the presence of 0, NULL, and NA values in all maps.
 If there is a presence of one of these values, the computer code will create a mask with these values and will remove all the pixels in the same position in all maps and years.

-All the confusion matrix will be salved in the Google Drive in the ".csv" format.
+All the transition matrices will be saved in the Google Drive in the ".csv" format.